 The salary received by full-time employees is generally assumed to be full compensation for university activity during their appointment period.
-Thus, such employees may not receive as the designee of the chancellor and must be of an unusual, short-term, or non-recurring nature.
+Thus, such employees may not receive g.
+Mini-Sessions During the Academic Year - ACPS 4:6b

+Exceptions to this policy are subject to specific advance approval of the provost and vice chancellor as the designee of the chancellor and must be of an unusual, short-term, or non-recurring nature.
 Compensation for such exceptions cannot exceed the statutory limitations as defined in Wisconsin Statutes (Section 16.417(2).